Recently Completed Projects and Events

 On Sunday, 15 June Queanbeyan Palerang Regional Council held a community planting to celebrate World Environment Day.
 The event commenced at the end of Dane Street and extended for some distance upstream.
 It brought together community members, regular Landcare members and about 40 volunteers from the Shah Satnam Ji group, known for their dedication to community-focused tree planting activities.
 Together the volunteers managed to plant over 200 seedlings before the rain set in.

-Photos courtesy of Michele Dovers and Fran Curtis
+Photos courtesy of Michele Dovers and Leanne Coleman

 Read the History Story of the Dane Street Site